thecartercenter/nemo-docs/content/formsoverall/formsoverall.rst

     .. image:: create-standard-form.png
       :alt: Create standard form

-6. Click :guilabel:`Add Questions` to add questions to the form.
+6. Click :guilabel:`+ Add Questions` to add questions to the form.
 7. To create a group of questions, click :guilabel:`Add Group`.
 8. Click :guilabel:`Save`.